Korean shamanism: Guttang and pugundang

 The rr shrine is located on Inwang Mountain, Seoul; Kendall noted that many rr "regard the rr as Korea's premier rr."

-Specialised buildings at which rr rituals are performed are called rr or gut dang and are typically located on mountains.
+Specialised buildings at which Musok rituals are performed are called rr or gut dang and are typically found on mountains.

 rr are often identified on the exterior by a rr symbol, a circular swirl of red, blue, and yellow that symbolizes the cosmos.
 The main ritual room is called the gut bang, and often contains a table on which offerings are placed. rr often rent a rr to perform their rituals, especially if they do not have space for such rites in their home.

 Practitioners often believe that deities communicate with humans through dreams as a means of choosing specific locales for the placement of rr.
 Some are located at especially auspicious places, such as at an area below a mountain, the rr, where positive spiritual energy is thought to congregate. rr sometimes move over time.
 The rr, which Kendall described as "Seoul's most venerable rr", for instance was originally on South Mountain, before being displaced by a Shinto shrine during the Japanese occupation, at which it moved to Inwangsan, a mountain to the north of the city.
 The growing urbanisation of South Korea since the late 20th century has meant that many are now surrounded by other buildings, sometimes including other rr.
 The increasingly cramped nature of Korean urban living may have encouraged the increasing popularity of rr in isolated locations like mountains.